johnidm/youtube-videos-code-examples/spring-boot-ai-concurrency/README.md

 ## Benchmark Results

-These are the results of both approaches running the same set of prompts.
+These are the results of both approaches running the same set of **24 questions** prompts.

 - Execution Time (s): Total time taken by the controller function endpoint.
 - Response Time (s): Total time taken for the endpoint request round trip.